 Out and about

 The great outdoors is full of language learning opportunities such as trips to the supermarket, playing in the park, walking to nursery.
 Why not get them to help you by giving them their own shopping list for your trip to the supermarket – you could draw a few pictures of some items on a piece of paper and give them a crayon for them to cross off once you’ve put it in the trolley, or see if they can remember to look out for one or two items.
-We have a shopping list template and pictures of shopping items in the Downloads section of our Therapy Centre
+We have a shopping list template and pictures of shopping items in the freebies section of our Shop

 Sing songs about what you are doing (e.g. “this is the way we wash your toes, wash your toes….”) and play with your child and their bath toys.
 Most children love water play so make this into a fun activity rather than just a functional tasks.
 Bath time is an opportunity to offer different types of words as well such as action words (“splash”, “wash”, “dunk”, “dry” etc).

 Every child benefits from having a bedtime routine, the earlier you start this the earlier they will get used to it.
 Try to avoid any exposure to technology within a few hours of bedtime to allow your baby’s brain to calm.
 TV, videos and mobile devices stimulate the brain and will make it harder for them to nod off to sleep (listen to our podcast on technology in our Learning Zone).
 A bedtime lullaby or a bed time story can help to soothe your little one as well as being an opportunity to help them to develop.
 Show them books and talk about the pictures you see, you don’t have to read them the whole story for them to benefit.
 Simply pointing things out and talking about the pictures is an opportunity for them to learn.
 When they are old enough they might want to have a go at turning the pages or joining in the story.